OnMyZenith/pesmobile_bluestacks_pyautogui_TesserOCR/README.md

 # pesmobile_bluestacks_pyautogui
-## Using PyAutoGUI to automate playing differnet parts of pesmobile 2021
+## Using PyAutoGUI to automate playing different parts of pesmobile 2021

 ### Playing SIM games